AshisPatel/Note-Taker/README.md

     <li>Special thanks to UTA for providing the front end code for this assignment</li>
   </ul>

+   <h3>Functionality</h3>

+   The front-end functionality was provided by UTA.
+The back-end functionality was setup using express.js, and a few additional node packages.
+There are five API calls that are accounted for, three GETS, one POST, and one DELETE.
+The first GET takes the user to the homepage at the / route request.
+The second GET will retrieve the notes array stored in the db.json file on the server given the request for /api/notes.
+The third GET will catch any other /* routes and return the user to the homepage.
+The POST request will take the note title and note text and package it as an object for the server to read.
+Once the server receives the object, it generates a unique id using nanoid and then stores it in the db.json file.
+The DELETE request will take the unique ID of the note that the user would like to delete and sends it to the server.
+The stored object is found in the notes array of the db.json file and deleted before the db.json is updated and then sent back to the front-end.

   <h2>Table of Contents</h2>
  <ul>
   <li><a href="#usage">Usage</a></li>